Emergency Responder Radio Coverage Required in Chelmsford for New Construction and Level 3 Renovations

 The Chelmsford Fire Department enforces the Emergency Responder Radio Coverage code as found in the Massachusetts State Building Code, 780 CMR 915, 9th ed.
-This section mandates that in new buildings, downstream and upstream radio signals for public safety radios must meet certain thresholds for radio signal strength.
+This section mandates that in new buildings and buildings undergoing substantial (Level 3) renovations, downstream and upstream radio signals for public safety radios must meet certain thresholds for radio signal strength.
+The Chelmsford Fire Department requires testing and if necessary, Emergency Responder Radio Coverage in all existing buildings undergoing Level 3 Renovations.

-As construction methods and materials have evolved over the recent years, firefighters and police officers experience difficulty in picking up radio signals inside a building because of the shielding properties of modern construction materials.
+As construction methods and materials have evolved over the recent years, firefighters and police officers experience increased difficulty in transmitting and receiving radio signals inside a building because of the shielding properties of modern construction materials.
 Low-E glass, concrete, and steel have a huge impact on radio signals.

 Did you know that triple pane glass or low-E glass blocks almost all radio transmission in or out of a building?
 You may have noticed this signal degredation when you try to make that cell phone call in certain buildings.